Skip to main content

 Kraft’s stock–in–trade has always been figuring stuff out, but he never over-intellectualizes how he got there

-I was gifted a dozen of Chuck Kraft’s original fly designs – all tied on hook sizes of his choosing for the waters and species I told him I was going to fish in Georgia: fast water, lakes, still water and coastal marshes: (largemouth bass, hybrid bass, trouts, panfish and the State’s best saltwater game fish, the protected Sciaenops ocellatus).
+I was gifted a dozen of Chuck Kraft’s original fly designs – all tied on hook sizes of his choosing for the waters and species I told him I was going to fish in Georgia: fast water, lakes, still water, and coastal marshes, (largemouth bass, hybrid bass, trouts, panfish, and the State’s best saltwater game fish, the protected Sciaenops ocellatus).

 His package was 12 flies – the ones that have proven wins in away games

 You will probably not be able to find any of the following patterns in your local fly shop.
-I have not seen any patterns here in the Atlanta area that reveal any DNA connection to Chuck’s patterns.
+I have not seen any patterns in the Atlanta area that reveal any DNA connection to Chuck’s patterns.

 Here they are.
-Keep an open mind and you will be rewarded on earth if you venture off with these odd patterns
+Keep an open mind, and you will be rewarded on Earth if you venture off with these odd patterns

 Screenshot 2016-09-02 07.10.21